Dog-friendly attractions in Cornwall

 From splashing in the sea to sprinting across the sandy beaches, dogs are in their element on the coast, which is why it would be a shame to leave your dog at home when you’re enjoying a caravan holiday to Cornwall.
 Understandably, you may be worried you’ll be restricted during your holiday however, the county has plenty of attractions and days out perfectly suitable for dogs and their owners!
 In this guide, we reveal the top dog-friendly attractions in Cornwall.

 A trip to the Eden Project can’t go amiss whilst on a Cornish holiday, as this is one of Cornwall’s most famous tourist attractions and the largest indoor rainforest in the world.
+If you have been wanting to visit but have thought, ‘can I take my dog to the Eden Project?’, you are in luck.
 Dogs can explore the Eden Project site on a lead, however, the undercover areas and Biomes are off-limits.
 This won’t matter too much, as there are miles of beautiful gardens to explore outside, so much so, the Eden Project was voted the best pet-friendly place in the world according to the Trusted Housesitters.

 With thousands of plants, spiral gardens and hidden sculptures, both you and your dog will enjoy exploring the hidden gems of the Eden Project’s outdoor gardens.
 The staff do provide water bowls and an undercover dining area for dogs.
 Plus, there is no extra charge for dogs!